strayr/voron-afterburner-ender3/README.md

 I am sourcing a switchwire which will start as an ender3 conversion so this will not be continuously developed.
 ## Changes

+- 5 added a stealthburner toolhead mount that fits Creality hotends.

 - 4 made a clockwork 2 comaptible version.